corefan/xenko-docs/en/manual/graphics/graphics-compositor/index.md

 The **graphics compositor** organizes how [scenes](../../game-studio/scenes.md) are rendered.
 You can use it to customize almost every part of the rendering pipeline.
 For example, you can:

 - use one or multiple [cameras](../cameras/index.md)
-- filter entities in the scene
+- filter entities
 - render to one or more [render textures](render-textures.md), with different viewports
 - set HDR or LDR rendering
-- apply post effects to a render target, selected before or after rendering a camera
+- apply [post effects](../post-effects/index.md) to a render target, selected before or after rendering a camera
 - clear a render target or clear only the depth buffer (eg to always render on top of a render target in a FPS game, or render the UI)
 - modify the compositor from scripts (or any animation system), for example to modify post effects